ozone-his/eip-client/README.md

-# OpenMRS EIP Client
+# Ozone EIP Client

+A generic Spring Boot application designed for executing Apache Camel routes within Ozone.
-This is a Spring Boot application that depends on the [openmrs-eip](https://github.com/openmrs/openmrs-eip) watcher, forwarding Debezium generated events to provided xml camel routes.
-The application is run in the same directory that may contain a **config** & **routes** folders and **application.properties** file providing default properties.
+<br/>The application is run in the same directory that may contain a **config** & **routes** folders and **application.properties** file providing default properties.

 ```
 .